nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/sp90fj8rhvc.md

 ```
 # example: traditional numpy import style

-# import numpy     # if you use this, replace 'np'
+# import numpy     # if you use this, replace 'np' with
 import numpy as np # this allows you to type the abbreviation 'np' instead of 'numpy' when needed

 filename = '650 nm calibration.csv'